MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

 During the RMS connector installation process, all prerequisite software is validated and installed, Internet Information Services (IIS) is installed if not already present, and the connector software is installed and configured.
 In addition, Azure RMS is prepared for configuration by creating the following:

 -   An empty table of servers that are authorized to use the connector to communicate with Azure RMS.
-You add servers to this table later.
+Add servers to this table later.

 -   A set of security tokens for the connector, which authorize operations with Azure RMS.
 These tokens are downloaded from Azure RMS and installed on the local computer in the registry.
 They are protected by using the data protection application programming interface (DPAPI) and the Local System account credentials.